OpenSourceKyle/OpenSourceKyle.github.io/content/about/index.md

 # Some of My Influences

 Certain individuals have greatly influenced my thinking and philosophies, driving me to take significant action in my life.
-I typically follow ideas in the realm of **male self-improvement**, focusing on **action and positivity**, while steering clear of the toxicity and negativity that can be prevalent in that space.
+I typically follow ideas in the realm of **male self-improvement**, focusing on **action and positivity**, while *steering clear of the toxicity and negativity that can be prevalent in that space*.
 These ideas may not be mainstream, but they have undoubtedly helped me, my friends, and my clients.
 With so much positive impact, I feel compelled to share them.
 Their ideas will need to be tailored to your own context, but I am confident they will help -- just as they have helped me.
 You will likely see references to them throughout my website.

-Of note, these individuals often communicate in a distinctly male way.
-Males and females biologically and socially communicate differently, but the reasons why are irrelevant here.
+Of note, these individuals often communicate in a distinctly male way (sometimes direct and abrasive), but the reasons why are not wholly relevant here.
 Listen to the ideas.
 Some of these men have evolved as their ideas have matured, which serves as inspiration for my own growth.

 For me, the key has been to focus on the parts that add significant value and not to get caught up in opinions on other matters -- such as politics or personal beliefs.
-I have followed aspects of each of these influences to help build the life I have long desired.
-I will briefly highlight what I appreciate about each of them.
-I do not agree with everything they say, and it's important to mention that.
+I have followed certain aspects of each of these influences to help build the life I have long desired.
+I will briefly highlight what I appreciate about each of them. **I do not agree with everything they say, and I believe it is important to mention that**.

 My goal is to become a better man -- I ask for some level of patience, understanding, and charitability from you.